TAILORED INCENTIVES AVAILABLE ON THE THAMES HOUSE TYPE - ASK FOR DETAILS !

 The Thames is a 4 bedroom detached house with garage and parking spaces.
 This home includes a feature hall and staircase, twin bay windows, utility room, separate study or family room, double French doors, gallery landing and two en suite bedrooms.

-NB Main image is computer generated and internal images are from a previous Miller Home Show Home for illustrative purposes.
+NB Main image shown are from a Thames house type and internal images are from a previous Miller Home Show Home for illustrative purposes.

 Living Room 11'3 (3.43m) x 16'5 (5m)